Constance Anna Rusche (born Herrebrugh)

 Feb 20, 1961 Immigration to the United States of America

 Conny Rusche in The United States of America (1961-1995)

 - The Rusche family, Johan (54), Conny (47), Joyce (14), Arthur (5) and Peggy (2) were sponsored by The First Baptist Church of Olympia, through the World Council of Churches.

-- On February 20, 1961, they arrived by a Holland-America ship to New York and were admitted on a K-14 class VISA, “Netherlands National Refugee from Indonesia“.
+- On February 20, 1961, they arrived by a Holland-America ship (a steamer, not a cruise line!!) to New York and were admitted on a K-14 class VISA, “Netherlands National Refugee from Indonesia“.

 There was a national airline strike on at the time and it took a long time to get to Seattle.
 We arrived at night in a downpour and were picked up by Reverend Henry S Rahn, the pastor of The First Baptist Church and Mrs. Dorothy Bingham the church’s secretary.
 The Church set us up with a rental duplex on Olympia’s Westside near the old St Peters hospital.
 They also furnished us with a ‘Woody’ wood paneled station wagon.
 We stayed in that house until we gained citizenship in 1966.
 From the moment we arrived in America, Conny and Johan worked all types of jobs, cleaning office buildings, washing cars and working in the church.